bignerdranch/Freddy/README.md

 You can read more about the library in the wiki.
 You will find explanations for `JSON`, `JSONDecodable`, `map`, `flatMap`, the type computed properties, and more examples on how to best use Freddy.

-## Conclusion

-Freddy provides an elegant and safe solution to parsing JSON in Swift.
-Secondarily, Freddy provides an idiomatic solution to JSON parsing.

-To use Freddy successfully, first get familiar with the `JSONResult` and `Result` types provided by the framework.
-These provide a safe way to encapsulate both `.Success` and `.Failure` in parsing JSON, ensuring that parsing JSON reliably provides either the data that we are looking for, or an informative error should something not work as expected.

-Last, it is important to note that usage of `flatMap` and `map` are not required.
-If you prefer to use for loops and switch statements together, then feel free!
-You will still benefit from Freddy's safety and error handling.
-Nonetheless, `flatMap` and `map` can help you have more concise parsing code.
-They also follow the spirit of the framework, and make it easier to use once you master the additional abstraction.